chihyang/CPP_Primer/tools/README.md

 ##Insert source file names into README.md

-This is a tool for practising using C++.
+This is a tool for practising C++.
 It includes 3 files:

 - [InsertAnswer.h](InsertAnswer.h)
 - [ListFile.cpp](ListFile.cpp)